7 Things Parents can do to Raise Kids with Healthy Body Esteem

 How to Maintain a Positive Body Image in Today’s Crazy World

 This crazy world we live in is obsessed with women’s bodies.
 This shows up in an individual woman or girl in the way she feels about her own body, her body image.
 What happened to our generation?
 How is it going for our daughters?
 Why are the stakes so high for our bodies and appearance and what can be done about it for all women of all ages in the culture?
 We discuss how to cultivate a positive body image by taking apart what a positive body image looks like.
 Then, we figure out how to apply our definition of a positive body image to you.

-Workshops on Postitive Body Image and Intuitive Eating
+Workshops on Positive Body Image and Intuitive Eating

 This Workshop discusses how our body and food obsessed culture has affected your ideas about your body.
-We discuss the messages about your body that you've recieved in your life from your environment: parents, family and friends.
-We talk about whole-self care and how that intention provides for better caretaking of yourself than a focus on sculpting your appearance.
+We discuss the messages about your body that you've received in your life from your environment: parents, family and friends.
+We talk about whole-self care and how that intention provides for better care-taking of yourself than a focus on sculpting your appearance.
 Then we locate the voice in your head that could be sabotaging positive self-care.
-FInally, we talk about how you can take what you've learned in the session out into the world.
+Finally, we talk about how you can take what you've learned in the session out into the world.

 We also discuss how diets are passé in today's world.
 We talk about how to listen to our bodies instead of trying to manage or control them.
 This is intuitive eating.
 Based on the book Intuitive Eating by Evelyn Tribole and Elyse Resch, we explore how to rewire your brain to eat what you want, when you want, by listening to your body signals, not by focusing on someone else's idea of what you should eat.
 By unpacking the way you think about eating, we make 5 small-but-mite mental shifts in your "eating GPS" and move on to bigger and better things in your life than counting calories, carbs or points.